diogoeichert/wideweb/README.md

 Micro framework for the web

 ## About
-Ahis tool provides a CLI that aims at scaffolding the fundamental structure of a web application and a fast web engine by putting together best in class libraries neatly integrated with minimal glue code and sensible defaults, making it for a lean but resourceful project foundation.
+This tool provides a CLI that aims at scaffolding the fundamental structure of a web application and a fast web engine by putting together best in class libraries neatly integrated with minimal glue code and sensible defaults, making it for a lean but resourceful project foundation.

 ## Usage
 ```